Open-Sorcerer/dripcaster/README.md

 - We are allowing the minting of Access NFTs via Farcaster Frames.
 - The NFTs are minted on Solana and Base.
+- We are using the latest Core standard introduced by Metaplex for Solana NFTs.
 - We are using Wormhole to enable cross-chain compatibility.

 ### Future Features